How To Increase Site Traffic and Revenues With The Best Online Sales Process 👩🏼💻

 What can you do about your online sales process in order to get more people buying rather than just online window-shoppers?
 We are in the modern age, and you likely have an e-commerce platform for your business.
 As we have encountered in numerous cases, we can tell that there are two main areas of concern you’ll likely find yourself dealing with.
 One is drawing in traffic, and two is converting that traffic into sales.

 Getting clicks on your site is one accomplishment.
-Unfortunately, only around 4% of site visitors actually make a purchase.
+The problem is though, only around 4% of site visitors actually make a purchase.
 E-commerce businesses, especially in B2B sales, will have to take further steps to get this number up.

 B2B sellers that have transitioned online, especially during the pandemic, need to learn how to draw in leads through their new channels.
 Previously, B2B sellers relied on finding new customers by going on sales calls and meetings.
 However, it’s clear now that remote B2B sales are here to stay.

-Sales teams need to go where the clients are – social platforms.
+Sales teams need to go where the clients are – on social platforms.
 This includes LinkedIn, Twitter, Instagram, and Facebook.
 In a highly digitalised era, these are where the conversations are happening, and your team needs to be a part of that.

 1. Build Your Team

 In order to enter this new and highly competitive environment, your teams need to be capable of matching global standards.
 This means building a team with cross-functional skills that can find leads, engage with them, and ultimately close sales.
 They should also be capable of innovative marketing and content creation.

 Some tips to note: leverage regional stakeholders, include feedback from sales and marketing teams, and align with all departments in terms of content creation.